krittanon-w/ng1-webpack/README.md

 # ng1-webpack
-Angular 1 start project width Webpack and ES6
+Angular 1 start project with Webpack and ES6(ES2015)